ibm-cloud-docs/solution-tutorials/infrastructure-as-code2.md

 {:tip: .tip}
 {:pre: .pre}

-# Automate deployment of environments using Infrastructure as Code
+# Automate deployment of environments using Infrastructure as Code - Terraform

 [Terraform](https://www.terraform.io/) enables you to safely and predictably create, change, and improve infrastructure.
 It is an open source tool that codifies APIs into declarative configuration files that can be shared amongst team members, treated as code, edited, reviewed, and versioned.

-In this tutorial, you will use an IBM provided [terraform template](https://ibm-cloud.github.io/tf-ibm-docs/) to provision a **L**inux virtual server, with **A**pache web server, **M**ySQL, and **P**HP server (LAMP stack).
-You will then configure the template to add an Object Storage service and scale the resources to tune the environment (memory, CPU, and disk size).
+In this tutorial, you will use a sample configuration to provision a **L**inux virtual server, with **A**pache web server, **M**ySQL, and **P**HP server (LAMP stack).
+You will then update the configuration to add an Object Storage service and scale the resources to tune the environment (memory, CPU, and disk size).
 Finish by deleting all of the resources created by the configuration.

 ## Objectives

 - Terraform setup with IBM Cloud Provider
 - Prepare terraform configuration
-- Create a LAMP stack server from the terraform configuration
+- Create a LAMP stack from the terraform configuration
-- Customise template to add new service and scale resources
+- Update configuration to add Object Storage and scale resources
-- Verify VM and Object Storage
+- Verify updates infrastructure
 - Delete the environment

 ![Architecture diagram](images/solution10/architecture-2.png)

-1. Create or use an existing terraform template.
+1. Create or use an existing terraform configuration.
-2. Create LAMP stack server and Cloud Object Storage service from the Terraform template.
+2. Create LAMP stack server and Cloud Object Storage service from the Terraform configuration.

 ## Products
 {: #products}